biqar/puzzle-solver/README.md

 * [n-queen](https://github.com/biqar/puzzle-solver/blob/master/src/n-queens)
 * [k-coloring](https://github.com/biqar/puzzle-solver/tree/master/src/k-coloring)

+## Give a Star! :star:
+If you like this project please consider giving it a :star: star :star:.
+Thanks!

 ## Project Goal

 The goal of this project is to build a generic interactive pluggable application for solving puzzles (i.e. [`8-puzzle`](https://github.com/biqar/puzzle-solver/tree/master/src/8-puzzle), `15-puzzle`,